jungerm2/webservices/README-Template.md

 If `lazy-docker` or `docker stats --no-stream` doesn't show memory consumption, you'll probably need to enable the cgroup memory manager by adding `cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1` to your `/boot/cmdline.txt` file.
 See [here](https://github.com/docker/for-linux/issues/1112) for more info.
 {% endcall %}

+{% call details("<i>If running on a laptop: Closing the lid/screen shutsdown the server.</i>") %}
+This will depend on which distro you use.
+For ubuntu, [see here](https://askubuntu.com/questions/141866/keep-ubuntu-server-running-on-a-laptop-with-the-lid-closed).
+{% endcall %}

+{% call details("<i>Graphics card not found!</i>") %}
+This is likely a driver issue.
+Check if the card is accessible with `sudo lshw -c video`.
+If it's there, you [can try this](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-19-04-disco-dingo-linux).
+{% endcall %}

+{% call details("<i>My headless install now has a GUI</i>") %}
+Installing GPU drivers on ubuntu can cause this.
+See [here](https://askubuntu.com/questions/1250026) for a fix.
+{% endcall %}

 ## Changelog

 Most recent on top:

+- Refactor all fabric code into a package, tasks are spread across multiple files for easy maintenance.
+Add a few tasks such as speedtest (and required dockerfile).

 - Add backup tasks for all services.
 Rename `code-server` volume.